Geocode Correction - Bulk Geocoding and Map Auditing

 To resolve non-geocoded locations:

-Sites that were incorrectly mapped are sometimes called rogue sites.
-Rogue locations can be corrected and properly geocoded sites can be fine-tuned using the Bulk Map Geocode tab on the Operations > Site Geocoding & Service Time screen.
-To find and resolve rogue or misplaced sites:
+In both cases, rogue sites can be corrected, and properly geocoded sites can be fine-tuned using the Bulk Map Geocode tab on the Operations > Site Geocoding & Service Time screen.

 Related Articles